 If you’re a Christian living in the United States, you have certainly witnessed the politicking surrounding the nation of Israel.
 It’s likely your pastor has even thrown his hat in the ring, particularly if you attend a church with a premillennial dispensational eschatology.
 In fact, American evangelicalism is so tied to the Promised Land that Christians funnel millions of dollars into charitable causes in Israel.
 It’s no wonder, either, for those who see the 1948 rebirth of Israel as fulfillment of prophecy−a sign of the end of time.
 But is this a Biblical understanding?

 Before we begin, I must admit the complications I face in addressing this topic.
 My husband’s roots are Palestinian.
-His father was born in Bethlehem in 1947, the year before Israel gained its statehood.
+His father was born in Bethlehem in 1945, before Israel gained its statehood.
 His mother was born in California but spent her childhood with family in Bethlehem.
 Today, my husband’s cousin owns a bakery in the heart of Bethlehem.
 His maternal relatives are likewise business owners there.
 One of his female cousins is even a renowned Palestinian race car driver (Betty from the documentary Speed Sisters).
 All this to say, my in-laws have called Palestine home for generations.

 Second to note: My in-laws are not Muslim, as you might expect, but Arab Christians.
 I should be quick to explain that the designation is often a cultural one with a nod to religion.
 In that, it is not so different from much of American Christianity.
 Many of the “Christians” I encountered there were also professing agnostics.
 To the Palestinians, the assignation is often nothing more than a way of distinguishing between entrenched communities, between Arabs who are generationally Christian and those who are generationally Muslim (conversions are rare and often deadly).
 To the nation of Israel, it is a way of assessing risk.
 Arab Christians are not viewed with the same height of suspicion as Muslims, though it makes little difference in the daily rigmarole as I came to find out.